pan-xiang/pan-xiang.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) at Kyoto University, where I collaborate with [Prof. Takayuki Kanda](https://www.robot.soc.i.kyoto-u.ac.jp/~kanda/biography.html).
-My work focuses on human–robot interaction and embodied AI, with particular emphasis on developing expressive manipulation strategies that enhance the transparency, legibility, and naturalness of robot behavior in human-shared environments.
+My research lies at the intersection of human–robot interaction and embodied AI.
+My previous work has focused on developing expressive manipulation strategies to enhance the transparency, legibility, and naturalness of robot behavior in human-shared environments.

+Currently, I investigate the integration of large language models (LLMs) and vision–language models (VLMs) into robotic systems, aiming to enable socially appropriate human–robot interaction.
+In particular, I draw on insights from psychology to improve robots’ ability to infer and respond to human intentions and emotions.

 # News